On the heat content for the poisson kernels over the unit ball in the euclidean space: introduction

 In \cite{Acu}, the following conjecture is given.\\ {\bf Conjecture:} For $\Omega\subset \R^d$ an open bounded set with smooth boundary, the following limit

-exists.
-The aformentioned conjecture was deduced from the following one-dimensional result whose proof can be found in \cite{Acu}.
-Let $\dom=(a,b)$ be an open interval with $|\dom|=b-a$, then
+exists, where $|\Omega|$ and $Per(\Omega)$ stand for the volume and surface area of the boundary of $\Omega$, respectively. {\it The purpose of this paper is to show that the conjecture holds true for the unit ball in $\Rd$.}

-The purpose of this paper is to show that the conjecture is true for certain class $\mathcal{W}$ of subsets of $\R^d$, $d\geq 2$.
-To define $\mathcal{W}$, we need to turn to the set covariance function associated with the set $\dom$.
+The main idea in the proof is based on the fact that the heat content $\Halp$ can be expressed in terms of the set covariance function related to $B$, which we proceed to introduce.